Adaptive Backtracking Line Search: Logistic Regression Experiments

 {\bf Additional comments.} We make the following additional remarks and observations:

-\begin{itemize}[leftmargin=*] \item We considered two ways to initialize the step size for line search at each iteration: (1) using the step size from the previous iteration and (2) using the same fixed step size at every iteration.
-We refer to the corresponding line search subroutines as \emph{monotone} and \emph{restarting}.
-The monotone variants are robust to every choice of \(\rho\) while some values of \(\rho\) may turn the restarting variants of AGD unstable or unacceptably slow.
-When the restarting variants work, however, they generally work much better than the corresponding monotone variants and the baseline methods.
+\begin{itemize}[leftmargin=*] \item We considered two ways to initialize the step-size for line search at each iteration: (1) using the step-size from the previous iteration and (2) using the same fixed step-size at every iteration.
+We refer to the corresponding line search subroutines as \emph{monotone} and \emph{memoryless}.
+The monotone variants are robust to every choice of \(\rho\) while some values of \(\rho\) may turn the memoryless variants of AGD unstable or unacceptably slow.
+When the memoryless variants work, however, they generally work much better than the corresponding monotone variants and the baseline methods.

-\item Monotone backtracking is not as appealing as restarting backtracking because although both variants take fewer iterations than the baseline method does to reach a given precision, the savings in iterations generated by the monotone variants are not enough to outweigh the additional computational cost of function evaluations that the same variants accrue.
-Therefore, we only report results for the restarting variant in the main text and defer results for the monotone variant to \cref{sec:app-logreg-monotone}. \looseness=-1
+\item Monotone backtracking is not as appealing as memoryless backtracking because although both variants take fewer iterations than the baseline method does to reach a given precision, the savings in iterations generated by the monotone variants are not enough to outweigh the additional computational cost of function evaluations that the same variants accrue.
+Therefore, we only report results for the memoryless variant in the main text and defer results for the monotone variant to \cref{sec:app-logreg-monotone}. \looseness=-1

-\item The initial step sizes greatly impact performance.
-For some starting step sizes, vanilla backtracking is better suited for finding the optimal solution than our adaptive method.
+\item The initial step-sizes greatly impact performance.
+For some starting step-sizes, vanilla backtracking is better suited for finding the optimal solution than our adaptive method.
 However, we find that there tends to be more variance in the performance of vanilla backtracking.

-\item When \(\bar{L}\) is a good estimate of the true Lipschitz constant, the computational cost of function evaluations may outweigh the savings in gradient evaluation and even restarting backtracking might not improve on the baseline method.
-This is the case for the \textsc{covtype} dataset from LIBSVM \citep{Chang2011}, as shown by \cref{fig:logreg_covtype_agd}, in \cref{sec:app-logreg-restarting}.
+\item When \(\bar{L}\) is a good estimate of the true Lipschitz constant, the computational cost of function evaluations may outweigh the savings in gradient evaluation and even memoryless backtracking might not improve on the baseline method.
+This is the case for the \textsc{covtype} dataset from LIBSVM \citep{Chang2011}, as shown by \cref{fig:logreg_covtype_agd}, in \cref{sec:app-logreg-memoryless}.